Outright Games responsible business

 - Our Business Code of Ethics for Suppliers covers key areas including protecting payment of minimum wages, environmental protections, ensuring child labour is not used, safe and hygienic working conditions and anti-discrimination practices among many other crucial foundations of an ethical business.

-The full document can be found below.
+– The full document can be found here on our website.

 - We seek to ensure there are no human rights violations, child labour, environmental issues or poor working conditions in the supply chain.
 Significant suppliers will be subjected to regular quality assurance, environment and human rights reviews or audits.